dmitrix11/dotfiles/README.md

 requirements: NvChad (a neovim build).

-This ./install scripts skips nvim configuration and uses nvchad/custom to add futures I use for neovim with NvChad on MacOS.
+This ./install scripts skips nvim configuration and uses nvchad/custom to add features I use for neovim with NvChad on MacOS.